go101/go101/pages/generics/555-type-constraints-and-parameters.md

 -->

 {#type-parameters-are-interfaces}
-## Each type parameter is a distinct named type and its underlying type is an interface type
+## Each type parameter is a distinct named type

 Since Go 1.18, named types include